swiftlang/swift/docs/SIL.rst

 Given an address that references into an array of values, returns the address of the ``%1``-th element relative to ``%0``.
-The address must reference into a contiguous array, produced by ``alloc_array`` or by an external function.
+The address must reference into a contiguous array.
 It is undefined to try to reference offsets within a non-array value, such as fields within a homogeneous struct or tuple type, or bytes within a value, using ``index_addr``. (``Int8`` address types have no special behavior in this regard, unlike ``char*`` or ``void*`` in C.) It is also undefined behavior to index out of bounds of an array, except to index the "past-the-end" address of the array.

 index_raw_pointer
 `````````````````